getbase/base/readme.markdown

 # Welcome to Base
-A super simple, responsive framework built to work on mobile devices, tablets, netbooks and desktop computers.
+A super simple, responsive boilerplate built for all devices big, small and in-between

 ## Reasons to use base for your next web project
 ### Responsive Design
-Built for all devices big and small, base has got you covered.
+Created to work on all devices big and small, Base has got you covered for your next exciting web project.

-### Foundation Styles
+### Awesome Foundation
-Custom styles for typography, headings, tables, form elements and much more.
+Built on Normalize.css, it includes all the foundation styles for typography, lists, tables, blockquotes, forms and more.

-### Easy to learn
-Well organised and commented CSS to ensure your implementation is a breeze.

 ### Cross-Browser
-Covers IE7+ and all modern browsers such as Chrome, Safari, Firefox and Opera.
+Perfected to work with older browsers (IE7+) and modern browsers such as Chrome, Safari, Firefox and Opera.

 ### Base is Awesome!
-Preview the [docs](http://matthewhartman.github.io/base/docs/) to see the Base Framework in all its glory! :)
+Preview the [docs](http://matthewhartman.github.io/base/docs/) to see the Base Boilerplate in all its glory! :)

 ## Repo Contents
 - index.html: Basic HTML template which includes jQuery
 - style.css: Base stylesheet for typography, headings, tables, form elements, etc
 - readme.markdown - The Read Me file for Base (feel free to delete this)
+- .htaccess - Apache server caching, compression, and other configuration defaults for Grade-A performance (taken from [HTML5 Boilerplate](https://github.com/h5bp/html5-boilerplate))
 - less (folder):
   - mixins.less - Basic Mixins which include font-size properties and more
   - style.less - The base stylesheet in LESS format